CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 • Mexican goods qualifying under USMCA (9903.03.08)

-If your goods fall into one of these categories, check whether the exemption code appears on your entries before assuming Section 122 applies.
+If your goods fall into one of these categories, confirm the exemption code appears on your entries before assuming Section 122 applies.

 Frequently Asked Questions

-I have both IEEPA and Section 122 codes on different entries – what happens?
+I have both IEEPA and Section 122 codes on different entries — what happens?
 Your IEEPA entries (9903.01/9903.02, February 2025 – early February 2026) are eligible for CAPE.
 Your Section 122 entries (9903.03, late February 2026 onward) are not.
 These are separate entry populations with separate treatment.
-File CAPE for your IEEPA entries and pay Section 122 duties as a current business expense.
+File CAPE for your IEEPA entries and treat Section 122 duties as a current business cost unless the court challenges succeed.